The Best Things to Do in Reus, Spain

 What else can you see in Catalonia?

-If you are traveling with your own car or rental car, I can highly recommend a tour through the less touristy regions of Catalonia.
-If you like to be out in nature or go hiking, you’ll find great opportunities here.
-It is also not far to the Pyrenees, where you can also ski in winter.
+If you are traveling by car or rental car, I can highly recommend a tour through the hinterland of Catalonia.
+If you like being out in nature or hiking, you will find great opportunities here.
+It’s also not far to the Pyrenees, where you can go skiing in winter.

-Otherwise, Catalonia still has popular resorts on the coast.
-The Costa Brava and Costa Dorada are dotted with beautiful beaches!
-Or you can just drive further south along the Spanish coast.
+Catalonia also has other popular coastal resorts.
+The Costa Brava and the Costa Dorada are dotted with beautiful beaches, e.g. around Cambrils.
+Or you can simply drive further south along the Spanish coast.
 In the north of Catalonia, France is already close by, and it is only 170 kilometers from Barcelona to beautiful Perpignan.

 Sights in Cambrils boat in port